Sachin-Gadani/gadani-lab-website/projects/index.md

 Progressive neurodegenerative conditions, including progressive multiple sclerosis, Alzheimer’s disease, and Parkinson’s disease, have a staggering societal toll that is projected to double over the next twenty years.
 Compartmentalized immune and glia activation in the CNS is a common feature of many of these diseases, and pathologic reactive glial states contributor to neuronal death.
 Our goal is to understand these immune¬–glia interaction, including their impact on disease, the signals that create and influence them, and new ways to therapeutically target them.
 We investigate the complex relation between chronic inflammation, reactive glia, and neurodegeneration with emphasis on  progressive multiple sclerosis but relevance to the spectrum of neurodegenerative conditions.
 We use a combination of mouse models and human samples, molecular biology, imaging, flow cytometry, and bioinformatics to discover and validate disease-relevant pathways.
 Ultimately, our aimultiple sclerosis to translate discoveries made at the bench into novel therapeutics that target compartmentalized inflammation and immune–glia interactions, and we use pre-clinical models of disease to assess putative targets.

-## Establish beneficial mechanismultiple sclerosis of IL-33 signaling in neuroinflammation
+## Establish beneficial mechanisms of IL-33 signaling in neuroinflammation

 ### IL-33 is a central nervous system (CNS) alarmin